aimeedyki/hello-Books/README.md

 - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) : Used to create access tokens that asserts some number of claims.
 - [react](https://www.npmjs.com/package/react) : A Javascript library for building user interfaces
 - [sequelize](https://www.npmjs.com/package/sequelize) : Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.
 It features solid - transaction support, relations, read replication and more.

-#### Installation

-You can get the app running locally in the following way:
- - Install NodeJs and Postgres on your machine
- - Clone the repository $ git clone [https://github.com/aimeedyki/hello-Books.git]( https://github.com/aimeedyki/hello-Books.git)
-- Change into the directory $ cd /helloBooks
-- Use $ npm install to install all required dependencies.
-- Create a .env file in your root directory and set the 'SECRET' environment variable.
-- Run migrations with $ sequelize db:migrate.
-- Start app with $ npm run start:dev

-The app will be running at http://localhost:5000

-#### Running the tests

-- The tests were written using Mocha, Supertest and Chai.
-- To run test, navigate to app directory
-- run test
-  $ npm run test

 ## Contributing